SIM PROGRAMS MEET WHAT WORKS CLEARINGHOUSE (WWC) "POTENTIALLY POSITIVE" EVIDENCE STANDARDS IN IES STRIVING READERS REPORT (NOV | 2015)

-The report found that Xtreme Reading and SIM’s Learning Strategies Curriculum, separately, have shown evidence of—in the parlance of the Institute of Education Sciences’ What Works Clearinghouse—“potentially positive effects” on reading achievement for struggling adolescent readers.
+A new report finds that Xtreme Reading and SIM Learning Strategies Curriculum, separately, as shown by studies that meet What Works Clearinghouse evidence standards without reservations, have shown evidence of “potentially positive effects” on reading achievement for struggling adolescent readers.
 The WWC rating means at least one study of each program reported statistically significant positive effects.

 The report, Summary of Research Generated by Striving Readers on the Effectiveness of Interventions for Struggling Adolescent Readers, was prepared for the IES’s National Center for Educational Evaluation and Regional Assistance.
 It reviewed studies of interventions tested during the Striving Readers initiative.
 Striving Readers grants were awarded in 2006 and 2009.